-The college offers graduate accommodation in its St Cross Annexe, neighbouring the English, Law, Politics and Economics faculties, and also in Hollybush Row, located close to the Saïd Business School.
+Graduate accommodation is offered in the college's St Cross Annexe, neighbouring the English, Law, Politics and Economics faculties, and also in Hollybush Row, located close to the Saïd Business School.
 There is limited accommodation available for couples.

-Accommodation is usually available to first-year graduates and for other years is allocated via a ballot conducted by the HCR.
+Accommodation is usually available to first-year graduates and for other years is allocated via a ballot conducted by graduate or Hulme Common Room (HCR).

 Accommodation in the St Cross building is laid out in clusters of five bed-sitting rooms with two shared showers and a well-equipped kitchen.
 Accommodation in the Hollybush Row building comprises single rooms with en-suite bathrooms and shared kitchens.

-Meals can be taken at the college by all students during full term (three terms of eight weeks per year).
-There are formal dinners with table service three nights per week, and informal self-service meals available at other times, including breakfast during the week and brunch on weekends.
+Meals are available at the college by all students during full term (three terms of eight weeks per year) and are also often available out of term.
+There are formal dinners with table service three nights per week, and informal self-service meals available at other times, including breakfast during the week and brunch at weekends.
 There is also a college snack bar, Gertie's, which offers sandwiches and snacks outside the hall's dining hours.

 Library and IT services

-Brasenose has three excellent libraries with 24/7 access: the Main Library, Hulme Library and Stallybrass Memorial Library.
+Brasenose has two excellent libraries with 24/7 access: the Greenland Library - made up of the Del Favero Reading Room, the Smith Reading Room, and the Hulme Library - and the Stallybrass Memorial Library.
 There are also several "stack" areas where antiquarian books and less frequently used items are kept; these books are all available upon request.

-The Main Library is a light and airy space overlooking Radcliffe Square divided into sixteen study bays with power connections for students' laptops and WiFi available.
+The Del Favero Reading Room is a light and airy space overlooking Radcliffe Square divided into sixteen study bays with power connections for students' laptops and WiFi available.
+It is linked to the ground floor Smith Reading Room by a spiral staircase.
 The Hulme Library comprises the modern history, politics and geography collections and the Stallybrass Memorial Library is a specialised law library.

 Each library has computers with internet access and colour printing, scanning and photocopying facilities.
-There are also computers in the Hulme Common Room (HCR) and dedicated college computing rooms in Staircase XV and Frewin Hall, both with colour printing facilities.
+There are also computers in the HCR and dedicated college computing rooms in Staircase XV and Frewin Hall, both with colour printing facilities.